Software is eating the world.

 Test automation software provides agile application insights such as error logs, memory and file contents, and physical component stats.
 This helps developers in pinpointing the exact root cause of the issues that may pop up during the testing process.

-Automating tests reduces the chances of human error by strictly following coded scripts and reduces the dependency on quality assurance teams for debugging applications.
+Automating QA tests reduces the chances of human error by strictly following coded scripts and reduces the dependency on quality assurance teams for debugging applications.
 This gives the freed resources an option to innovate the process further and make it even more efficient.

 Build stability of a product is determined by interacting with the participating databases and checking if the application holds under various input metrics.
 Test automation can ease this process by automating scripts to access the right databases for determining the viability of a product faster.